“For unfettered insights read Asa Winstanley's excellent newsletter” — John Pilger

 “A star” — Abdel Bari Atwan

 “Narrative dominance” — the Community Security Trust

-Please consider choosing the paid subscriber option, to sustain this newsletter.
 No one pays me to write this Substack, except you, my readers.
-In addition to the free articles, I write exclusive bonus posts in addition to the weekly newsletter.
-The only way to read the whole archive and comment on posts is to become a paid subscriber.
+In addition to the free articles, I write exclusive bonus posts behind a paywall.
+The only way to read the whole archive and comment on all posts is to become a paid subscriber.

 Why Palestine is still the issue

 We live in a time when we’re told that to report on, campaign for or just care about the issue of Israeli apartheid in Palestine makes you “obsessed,” “weird,” or “anti-Semitic.”